-Throughout our body, the lymphatic system runs along side our circulatory system and basically acts as our trash collecting system.
-To nourish our cells, the circulatory system leaks watery fluid into our tissues, which is filled with oxygen and nutrients.
+Throughout our body, the lymphatic system runs alongside our circulatory system and basically acts as our trash collecting system.
+The circulatory system leaks watery fluid into our tissues which is filled with oxygen and nutrients that nourish our cells.
 Once this fluid has completed its job, our lymphatic system then removes the waste and extra fluid.

 Unlike the circulatory system which has the heart as a central pump, the lymphatic system does not have a central pump.
 Although lymphatic vessels have some pumping ability, it's not enough.
 As a result, our lymphatic system relies heavily on muscle contractions from body movement and even breathing, to help take in and propel the lymph fluid through this one way system.

-For those of us that deal with chronic swelling, the design of the lymphatic system allows us to play a big part in helping to support it's function through self care activities.
+For those of us that deal with chronic swelling, understanding the design of the lymphatic system allows us to play a big part in helping to support its function through self care activities.